Dear Clients and Friends,

 If you take a couple of extra minutes to double-check that you are sending us complete information, it will save a lot of time and we will be able to complete your tax returns sooner!
 Many people send in “most” of their documents, but a couple of items are left out.
 Please keep in mind that we will not work on your file until we have all your documents.
 Using the checklist is a great way to ensure that you didn’t forget anything!

-Things do change – especially in a time like this – so make sure to note any important changes as well.
-For example, if you refinanced – make a note to that effect: “My mortgage was refinanced in May and we now have a loan through XX Bank”.
+Some additional important changes to note during your organization/ preparation phase would be if you refinanced – make a note to that effect: “My mortgage was refinanced in May and we now have a loan through XX Bank”.
 Did you get a new job in 2020?
 Was your job situation affected by the pandemic?
 Did you move, or have a child?
 Did your student loan get sold to a different lender?
 These notes allow us to quickly address what needs to be changed, if they are not present, it could have the potential to slow the process down.